Trenton Psychiatric Hospital History - Abandoned Insane Asylums

 Records show that this mental hospital had the highest incident rate along with the highest rate of violence and patient restraint.

 Cotton left behind a legacy of hundreds of fatalities, thousands of maimed and mutilated patients which didn't end when he died in 1933.

 Trenton Psychiatric Hospital Today

-The main building is called the Stratton Building and is where the administrative offices are located.
+The main building, called the Stratton Building, is where the administrative offices are located.
 To the far southeast of the main building, past a non functional and inoperative swimming pool and baseball diamond, you will find two large buildings standing next to a cluster of small cottages.
 One is the Marquand Building which is still fully operational and is used as administration to the small, nearby cottages which I believe is used for the hospital's patients.

 A Truly Chilling Look Inside The New Jersey Lunatic Asylum

 It is very difficult to get the chance to roam around Trenton Psychiatric Hospital, specifically the abandoned Forst building.
 Therefore, it makes it hard for any sort of investigation or evidence.
 But, when it comes to a massive institution with such a dark history as this mental asylum attracts trespassers, locals, photographers, and the curious alike.
 The asylum and property is so massive that many explain it as an eerie, small town down winding roads equipped with cottages and greenhouses, with many speculations and claims.
 Again, with no evidence they are just claims but with a history like this place, none of them are hard to believe.

 - Those who have made it inside claimed to have been touched, seen shadow people, experienced cold spots, and the uncomfortable feeling of being watched.

 - The buildings are believed to be haunted by the tortured patients but the most notable ghost that has been seen is of Dr. Cotton himself who has been claimed to be seen wearing a white cotton doctors coat and walking down the corridor in the area outside of where his office was.